 Cleanliness of the facility is the responsibility of the Facilities department providing daily cleaning of all interior spaces within the 77,000 square feet.
 In accordance with the schools "Green" philosophy, the least hazardous chemicals are used during the cleaning process.
 In total, 83% of the "most used" chemicals are certified green by a third party certification lab.
-Redding School of the Arts' enrollment is capped at 540 students.
-This ensures the adequacy of the facility in providing enough space for instruction and other programs.
+Redding School of the Arts' has planned safety improvements for windows for the 2017-18 school year.